Víctor Sada

-Víctor Sada Remisa (born 8 March 1984), commonly known as Víctor Sada, is a Spanish former professional basketball player.
-He is a 1.92 m (6 ft 3¾ in) tall point guard.
-He is right-handed.
+Víctor Sada Remisa (born 8 March 1984), commonly known as Víctor Sada, is a Spanish professional basketball coach and former professional basketball player, who has last been an assistant coach for FC Barcelona of the Liga ACB and the EuroLeague.

 Professional career

 Sada joined the Spanish ACB League club FC Barcelona's senior team during the 2003-04 season.
 He then moved to Girona in 2006.
 He returned to FC Barcelona in 2008.
+He was part of the Barcelona team that won the 2009-10 EuroLeague.

+After his playing career, Sada became a coach.
+He was part of the Barcelona staff as assistant coach between 2023 and 2025.

 National team career

 Sada has also been a member of the senior men's Spain national team.
 He played at the EuroBasket 2011 and won a silver medal at the 2012 Summer Olympics.